Ikami-Mercy/currencyConverter/README.md

 ### TASK

-The task is a simple app to help launch PenguinPay in Binaria .
+The task is a simple app to help launch SimplePay in Binaria .
-Penguin pay sends money from Binaria to several countries in Africa (Kenya, Uganda, NNigeria, Tanzania)
+SimplePay sends money from Binaria to several countries in Africa (Kenya, Uganda, NNigeria, Tanzania)

 ## Architecture